Stop thinking and just start talking.

-En route to a lunch meeting, walking briskly, you almost bump (literally!) into a woman headed in your direction.
-"Excuse me," you say, letting her pass realizing she's not just a woman, but also a very beautiful one.
-She's your type; brunette, athletic, light eyes, (at least, you said that was your type on your dating profile a few days ago).
-Well now she's in your eyesight.
-What're ya gonna do about it?
+En route to a lunch meeting, walking briskly, you almost bump into a woman headed in your direction.
+"Excuse me," you say, letting her pass, realizing she's not just a woman, but also a very beautiful one.
+She's your type: brunette, athletic, light eyes.
+And now she's in your eyesight.
+What are you going to do about it?

-The synapses start firing, adrenaline is rushing, and your mind is screaming at you you, Talk to her!
-As you negotiate with yourself, she walks away — farther and farther away.
-Within moments she is gone forever.
-You let another one get away, man.
+The synapses start firing, adrenaline is rushing, and your mind is screaming at you.
+As you negotiate with yourself on whether or not to talk to her, she walks away.
+Within moments, she's gone forever.
+You let another one get away, man!
 Instead of talking to a woman that could potentially change your life, you're standing there alone.
-Well, not completely alone, your pride is with you like an old high school buddy.

-Cold, hard truth dose #2: Conversations are hard to initiate because we live in fear: "Is she attracted to me??, "I'm not her type", or "She doesn't have time for me.
-We often feel we aren't good enough: "Who am I to talk to her?" we say, when we should be saying, "Who am I NOT to talk to her?"
-You are good enough — and always have been! — but you have to believe it.
-We have amazing things to offer because we are amazing people.
+We often feel we aren't good enough.
+"Who am I to talk to her?" we say, when we should be saying, "Who am I NOT to talk to her?"
+You are good enough, but you have to believe it.
+We have amazing things to offer because we're amazing people.
 We need to own this, because when we do, we find new conversations are like talking to old friends: effortless and easy.

-In my book Pray Your Kids Are Ugly, I talk about how we need to stop looking at people as strangers; instead viewing them as a friend we haven't yet met.
+We need to stop looking at people as strangers; instead, we should view them as a friend we haven't yet met.
 You see someone as a stranger because a voice in your head tells you so, but really that stranger wants to laugh, cry, and love just like you.
 Just like me.
-It's a cliché for a reason: deep down, we all want the same things.
+Deep down, we all want the same things.
 The people we let slip away are the memories we never make.
 Fear allows this, but love doesn't.

-Also, we view people through a selfish lens: "What can they do for me?", while really we should think of how we can be of service to other people.
+We view people through a selfish lens, thinking "What can they do for me?" while really we should think of how we can be of service to other people.
 When we get out of our own heads and think of others, all of a sudden the right things to say come easy to us.
-Once we are available for other people, we are more available for ourselves, and don't have to think of what to say.
+Once we're available for other people, we're more available for ourselves and don't have to think of what to say.

 So how do you start a conversation?
 You just do.
-Do it.
-Know that every person wants the same thing you want: safety, love, and laughter.
+Every person wants the same thing you want: safety, love, and laughter.
 Give them that.
 Give yourself that.
 You can provide those things because you are those things.
 Talking to the person and getting rejected is a success.
-Standing on the corner asking "What if…?" is the only possible avenue for failure.
+Standing on the corner asking "What if?" is the only possible avenue for failure.